 The slimmest ceiling speaker on the market requires a mounting depth of just 36mm and a cutout diameter of 196mm, however depths of up to 160mm and cut-outs of up to 250mm are also common.
 Our website has a unique, custom-built filtering system to help you to find a speaker that fits your size requirements.

 There are two options available when asking how ceiling speakers are powered and controlled.
 ‘Active’ speakers provide more of a ‘plug and play’ solution, such as Lithe Audio’s range.
 These contain a built-in amplifier and simply require a mains connection directly to the speaker.
 You can control these speakers via Bluetooth or WiFi (depending on the model) directly from your device.

-‘Passive’ speakers are much more common, and require an external amplifier to power them via speaker cable.
+‘Passive’ speakers are much more common and require an external amplifier to power them via speaker cable.
 The Sonos Amp (pictured above) is the current market leader although plenty of alternatives are available.
 This allows you to control your ceiling speakers using WiFi through the Sonos App on your device - you can even group speakers into ‘zones’ if you have multiple amplifiers.
 You can read more about it in our Sonos Amp Test and Review Article and Video.

 16/2 (16 gauge, 2 core) speaker cable is the industry standard and will be perfectly suited to most installations.
 If a speaker requires over 25 metres of cable to connect it (because it is far away from the amplifier for example) then you may consider a thicker cable as audio quality can deteriorate over this distance.

 A fire hood is an enclosure for a ceiling speaker which goes over the top of the speaker and maintains the integrity of your ceiling, and in most cases also provides some soundproofing for rooms above the speaker.